cjheath/AD9959/README.md

 Any other value disables the multiplier.

 The calibration parameter supports frequency calibration.
-Set it first to the default 0 (no adjustment), and program the chip to emit a 10MHz signal (or something else you can measure accurately) and measure the actual frequency.
+Set it first to the default 0 (no adjustment), and set the chip some known frequency and measure the actual frequency.
 Convert the error to parts-per-billion (positive if your frequency is high, negative if it's low).
 Provide this value as your new calibration value.
+For example if you program 10MHz, but measure 1000043.2Hz, your calibration factor should be 4320.

     setClock(int mult = 20, uint32_t calibration = 0)